AnomitroMunshi/MMTBootcampFinalProject/README.md

 - Selection of CheckIn and CheckOut dates was bit tricky, came up with **DYNAMIC XPATH** creation logic to work with any dates.
 - Applying range filer took me some time to automate properly as **STALE EXCEPTION** was happening.
 - Counting travellers count in each Recommendation Box was bit challenging , but again **DYANMIC XPATH** helped a lot
-- Adding travellers to cart is the most challenging moment, coudn't finish it properly ..will work on it and update in coming days.
+- Adding travellers to cart is the most challenging moment, coudn't finish it properly , will work on it and update in coming days.

 **TO CHECK ALLURE REPORT**

 _PreRequisite_ : Allure must be installed

 To see report run `allure serve allure-results`
 Logs and failed test screenshot of the run can be found in `/output`